Bill

 VA HB1490

-VA HB1490Child abuse or neglect; creates centralized intake system for reports or complaints.
+VA HB1490Child abuse or neglect; establishes centralized hotline for reports or complaints, report.

 summary